WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ## 1100 | Zantanna Speech
 While learning about arrays, we had a challenge to create a function that reproduces the speech of Zantanna.
 This was a lot of fun.
 It also caused me to use different built-in JS functions.
 I needed to cut up a string, putting words into an array.
 Then, each item in the array could be reversed letter-by-letter.
 That result needed to be pushed into a new array.
 Afterwards, the new array was combined into a new string.
 Additional peaces to this challenge included removing commas and uppercase letters.
 Lastly, I needed to force the first letter of the first word in the sentence to be uppercase.
 There might be some more things I could do this function later.
 However, I copied the function into the interview problems director.
 The HTML talks about how this should be done.
 Finally, I want to continue working on the page, so we could put in a new string and have that pushed back to the browser.

+### 1700 | Practices
+Most of the afternoon work is found in the additional repos provided to us.
+They were meant to prepare us for tomorrow's assessment.
+The were very helpful in seeing things in an assessment point of view.
+I also completed the ZS interview project.
+Finally, I made some amazing advancements with the Creature Feature project.

 ---

 ## 2022 02 08 | Warmups